CodyKen/Financial-Management/README.md

 # Financial Management

 Investment Reports for project in FIN2010 Financial Management 2023 Spring.
-This is a group project
+This is a group project.

 Academic Code: